Wissenschaft vernetzen.

 It is therefore no surprise that academics, especially those at an early stage of their career, often feel unprepared and left alone to navigate the contemporary media landscape.
 Scientific communication training is usually not included in academic curricula (see Recommendation 2 of the Expert Group “Communicating Sciences and Arts in Times of Digital Media”), and the topic is rarely addressed outside of specialized communities such as communication and public engagement circles.
 Currently, in Switzerland, common ways to learn about science communication and media engagement consist in learning-by-doing, informal exchange with peers, and ad hoc participation in outreach events for researchers, such as “FameLab” or “3 minute thesis”.
 Although media trainings are offered and/or supported by various institutions, they are often geared towards the optimization of individual communication and do not deal with the systemic issues at stake.

-This project therefore wants to offer a platform for members of the Swiss Young Academy to engage in dialogue, discussion, and critical reflection regarding their relation to the media, provide the opportunity for hands-on training for those interested, as well as collect and share the learnings gained on these systemic issues.
+This project therefore seeks to offer a platform for members of the Swiss Young Academy to engage in dialogue, discussion, and critical reflection regarding their relation to the media, provide the opportunity for hands-on training, as well as collect and share the learnings gained on these systemic issues.

 Objectives